AwalaApp/specs/rs016-poweb.md

 The client and the server use WebSocket pings to detect broken connections.

 The server MUST send a ping to the client every 10 seconds, and the client MUST respond to each ping with a pong message as soon as possible.
+In order to tolerate delays of up to 3 seconds in each direction:

+- The client SHOULD terminate the connection after 13 seconds of receiving the last ping.
-The server SHOULD terminate the connection after 3 seconds of sending a ping that hasn't been acknowledged.
-Similarly, the client SHOULD terminate the connection if 13 seconds have elapsed since the last ping.
-This way, both can tolerate network delays of up to 3 seconds.
+- The server SHOULD terminate the connection after 6 seconds of sending a ping that hasn't been acknowledged.

 ### Close codes